 Student Health Insurance | Return to Top

-St. Norbert College requires all students to have health insurance.
-Through the Wisconsin Association of Independent Colleges and Universities (WAICU) organization, St. Norbert provides international students access to an excellent, competitively priced student health insurance policy.
+St. Norbert College requires all students to have health insurance as a condition of enrollment at the college.
+Through the Wisconsin Association of Independent Colleges and Universities (WAICU) organization and WPS Insurance Company, St. Norbert provides international students access to an excellent, competitively priced student health insurance policy.

 Please read the following important information about this policy:

-The WAICU international student health insurance plan coverage is from Aug.
-1, 2013, through July 31, 2014.
-International students will be enrolled automatically in the plan as of Aug.
-1, 2013.
+The WAICU international student health insurance plan coverage is from August 1 of the current year through July 31 of the following year.
+International students will be enrolled automatically in the plan as of August 1 of the current year.
 You do not need to sign up.
 The fee for the plan (please see below) will be placed on your student account, to be paid along with your tuition and other fees.

 Read more about the details of this plan, underwritten by WPS Health Insurance Company.
 Printed copies are at the office of international student and scholar services located in the Bemis International Center, Room 305, and the office of health and wellness services in Main Hall.